Revolt of the Comuneros: Resistance of Toledo

 María Pacheco receives notice of the death of her husband at Villalar.
 The painting is a 19th-century work by Vicente Borrás.

-The first news of Villalar arrived in Toledo on April 26, but was largely ignored by the local Comunidad.
+The first news of Villalar arrived in Toledo on 26 April, but was largely ignored by the local Comunidad.
 The magnitude of the defeat became apparent in a few days, after the first survivors began arriving in the city and confirmed the fact that the three rebel leaders had been executed.
 Toledo was declared in mourning over the death of Juan de Padilla.

-After the death of Padilla, Bishop Acuña lost popularity in favour of María Pacheco, Padilla's widow.
+After the death of Padilla, Bishop Acuña lost popularity in favor of María Pacheco, Padilla's widow.
 People began to suggest negotiating with the royalists, seeking to avoid further suffering in the city.
-The situation looked even worse after the surrender of Madrid on May 11.
+The situation looked even worse after the surrender of Madrid on 11 May.
 The fall of Toledo seemed only to be a matter of time.

 However, one ray of hope remained for the rebels.
 Castile had withdrawn some of its troops from occupied Navarre to fight the comuneros, and King Francis I of France used the opportunity to invade with support from the Navarrese.
 The royalist army was forced to march on Navarre to respond rather than besiege Toledo.
 Acuña left Toledo to travel to Navarre, but he was recognized and caught.
 It is disputed whether he was seeking to join the French and continue fighting, or was simply fleeing.

 María Pacheco took control of the city and the remains of the rebel army, living in the Alcázar, collecting taxes, and strengthening defenses.
 She requested the intervention of her uncle, the respected Marquis of Villena, to negotiate with the Royal Council, hoping he would be able to obtain better concessions.
 The Marquis eventually abandoned the negotiations, and María Pacheco took on personal negotiations with Prior Zúñiga, the commander of the besieging forces.
 Her demands, though somewhat galling to honor, were ultimately minor, such as guaranteeing the property and reputation of her children.

 Still concerned about the French, the royal government gave in.
-With the support of all parties, the surrender of Toledo was orchestrated on October 25, 1521.
-Thus, on October 31 the comuneros left the Alcázar of Toledo and new officials were appointed to run the city.
+With the support of all parties, the surrender of Toledo was orchestrated on 25 October 1521.
+Thus, on 31 October the comuneros left the Alcázar of Toledo and new officials were appointed to run the city.
 The truce guaranteed the freedom and property of all the comuneros.